 - Vehicle Deficiencies

 Vehicular factors are less common than driver error when it comes to the causes surrounding truck accidents, but they still cause a significant number of accidents.
 While vehicular causes vary widely, they can include defective brakes, inadequate tires, and lighting defects.
 Regular vehicle inspections can help to lessen the risk of an accident.
+If you were injured in a truck accident, talk to a truck accident lawyer Long Island or a commercial truck accidents lawyer in Floral Park, depending on where your accident occurred.
+You might be able to seek compensation from the truck driver, the truck company, or the truck manufacturer if investigations revealed that vehicle defects caused the accident.
+The manufacturer may have installed defective parts on the truck, or the truck company failed to inspect the vehicle on time and according to regulations.
+Either way, you might have a solid case against one or more defendants.

 - Environmental Factors